Here's a quick checklist for making a will in Utah:

 To finalize your will in Utah:

 However, Utah allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.
-Utah Code § 75-2-504.
+To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that states who you are and that each of you knew you were signing the will.
+(Utah Code § 75-2-504 (2024).)

 Yes.
 In Utah, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.

-In Utah, you may usually revoke or change your will at any time unless you signed a contract not to revise your will.
-Utah Code § 75-2-514.
-You can revoke your will by:
+In Utah, you may usually revoke or change your will at any time unless you sign a contract not to revise your will.
+(Utah Code § 75-2-514 (2024).)

 If you have two wills and it's not clear whether you revoked the old will or not, Utah has rules that determine whether your new will revokes the old one or simply adds to it.
 If you intended to revoke the old will, the old will is revoked.
 Utah law presumes you intended to revoke your old will if the new will disposes of all of your estate.
 If you didn't dispose of all of your estate in your new will, Utah law presumes you only meant to add on to your old will.
 In this situation, the executor should follow the instructions in both wills.
 If there's a contradictory term, the executor should follow the instructions of the new will for that particular term.
-Utah Code § 75-2-507.
+(Utah Code § 75-2-507 (2024).)

-If you and your spouse divorce (or if a court determines that your marriage is not legal), Utah law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
+If you and your spouse divorce (or if a court determines that your marriage isn't legal), Utah law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
 This rule also applies to your former spouse's relatives.
-However, this rule does not apply if you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce should not affect the provisions in your will or you remarry your spouse.
-Utah Code § 75-2-804.
-If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.
+However, this rule doesn't apply if you specifically state in your will (or divorce decree or contract relating to the division of your property) that divorce shouldn't affect the provisions in your will or if you remarry your spouse.
+(Utah Code § 75-2-804 (2024).)

 If you need to make changes to your will, it's best to revoke it and make a new one.
-However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
+However, if you have only very simple changes to make, you could add an amendment to your existing will—this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

 Utah is one of a handful of states that technically allows electronic wills (e-wills).
 The requirements for making a valid e-will can be elaborate, and the concept is still fairly new.
 As a result, e-wills are still not commonplace.
 For more details on Utah's specific approach to e-wills, see What Is an Electronic Will?
+(Utah Code § 75-2-1405 (2024).)

 You can find Utah's laws about making wills here: Utah Code Title 74 Uniform Probate Code Chapter 2 Intestate Succession and Wills Part 5 Wills.